rofayda22/edx-platform/docs/en_us/course_authors/source/running_course/course_grades.rst

 * Rescore the submitted answers to reevaluate the work.
 See :ref:`rescore`.

-* Reset the number of attempts made to answer the question correctly so that students can try again.
+* Reset the number of times a student has attempted to answer the problem to zero so that the student can try again.
 See :ref:`reset_attempts`.

 You can make these adjustments for a single student or for all of the students enrolled in your course.
 To make an adjustment for all students, you need the unique identifier of the problem.
 See :ref:`find_URL`.